 'GRETA welcomes the efforts made in improving the proactive approach to identification through the setting up of mobile units in three regions of the country (Tirana, Vlora and Elbasan), which visit places where there are risks of trafficking, such as night clubs and begging hotspots.
 The mobile units are supposed to include NGO representatives and police officers, but the latter reportedly do not participate systematically in the work of the mobile units.
 At the beginning of 2020, three more new mobile units were set up in the regions of Shkodra, Kukës and Dibër.
 Mobile units operate in accordance with the Standard Operating Procedures for the protection of victims and potential victims of trafficking, as well as the specific Standards of Mobile Units.
-For the proper functioning of these units, co-operation agreements have been signed between the local Police Directorates and the National Coalition of Anti-Trafficking Shelters.'110
+For the proper functioning of these units, co-operation agreements have been signed between the local Police Directorates and the National Coalition of Anti-Trafficking Shelters.'118

-- 6.4.2 The European Commission's Albania Report 2022 noted that 'The national referral mechanism for (potential) victims of trafficking remained functional.
-Assistance was provided in all cases.'111 - 6.4.3 The USSD TIP report 2022 noted that 'Twelve regional anti-trafficking committees comprising local officials and NGOs worked on local victim assistance and referrals mechanisms.'
-The same report also stated:
+- 10.4.2 The European Commission's Albania Report 2022 noted that 'The national referral mechanism for (potential) victims of trafficking remained functional.
+Assistance was provided in all cases.'119 - 10.4.3 The USSD TIP report 2022 noted that 'Twelve regional anti-trafficking committees comprising local officials and NGOs worked on local victim assistance and referrals mechanisms.'120 The same report also referred to the government's NRM with standard operating procedures (SOPs) for identifying and referring victims to services, noting that: